codecrafters-io/build-your-own-redis/stage_descriptions/auth-05-uv9.md

 OK

 # Expect RESP array:
-# ["flags", ["off"], "passwords", [], "commands", "-@all"]
+# ["flags", ["off"]]
 > ACL GETUSER username
  1) "flags"
  2) 1) "off"
- 3) "passwords"
- 4) (empty array)
- 5) "commands"
- 6) "-@all"
 ```

 The tester will validate the following:

 - The first element of the response array is the literal string `flags`, encoded as a RESP bulk string.
-- The second element of the response array is an array.
+- The second element of the response array is also an array.
-- The first element of this array is `off`, encoded as a RESP bulk string.
+- The first element of the nested array is `off`, encoded as a RESP bulk string.
-- The third element of the response array is the literal string `passwords`, encoded as a RESP bulk string.
-- The fourth element of the response array is an empty array.
-- The fifth element of the response array is the literal string `commands`, encoded as a RESP bulk string.
-- The sixth element is the string `-@all`, encoded as a RESP bulk string.

 ### Notes